rossurbina/Climate_Data/README.md

 ### Cleaning & Transforming the Data with Python

 •	Used melt function to transpose years from many columns to 1 row for each datset, which varied in number of columns

 •	Cleaned string values by only gathering a word description, instead of 20+ words

 •	Selected which attributes are most important for analysis, and merged all files together

 •	Removed countries with at least one NaN value to not obscure the time series data

 •	Normalized data for each country to compare land changes over time

 •	Basic data cleaning / transformation (remove nulls, remove rows not in correct categories, divide population by 1M, etc.)

 •	Transposed various CO2 types into 1 column to visualized them altogether

 ### Data Visualization (Tableau)

 For all charts, I merged a dataset with region & income level of each country and created parameters & filters, so the viewer can filter on income level, region, & country in the dashboard.
-The following charts were created
+The following charts were created.
+Here is the link to the Tableau Dashboard: https://public.tableau.com/app/profile/ross.urbina/viz/GlobalClimateVisualizationProject/Dashboard1

 •	Avg country temperature change by Income level

 •	Average country Disasters by Income group

 •	CO2 pollution Per 1M people by Income Group

 •	Total CO2 Pollution by Type

 •	Map view of temperature change (takes average change from 2018-2022 and compares with 1961 baseline)

 •	Percentage change of Country’s Artificial Surfaces increase